-Design & Closer Look
+Design, Comfort & Closer Look

 The design of the Razer Kraken Tournament Edition is not new but this closed-back design has been the most successful since the basic Razer V2s came out.
 Razer is taking the common “if it’s not broken don’t fix it” approach here which is appreciable.
 Though, the Razer logo on the earcups does not light up which makes sense because let’s be honest, are you really looking for aesthetics while you’re attending a gaming tournament as a professional player?
 I guess not.

 Upon further inspection, the overall build quality of the headset feels solid.
-The base frame of the headset is made out of aluminum which includes the headband that is covered with a cloth-based material in the bottom and a subtle leatherette at the top along with the stealthy logo of Razer.
+The base frame of the headset is made out of aluminium which includes the headband that is covered with a cloth-based material in the bottom and a subtle leatherette at the top along with the stealthy logo of Razer.

 As we’d expect, the earcups are able to swivel for better adjustments.
 The overall comfort of the headset is great but not as close to Hyper X’s (Cloud series) offerings.
 In fact, the comfort level could be better than any headset I’ve tested if only the grip of the earcups was perfect enough to provide a perfect seal all over my ears.

 I found my ears not being covered fully from the bottom, hence making the headset’s seal feel a little bit wobbly.
 Due to this issue, I experienced sub-standard noise cancellation as the sound was leaking from the bottom because of the loose gripping of the earcups.

 However, I really liked the Cooling gel-infused ear cushions that are made out of a fusion of cloth and leatherette.
 They are thick, soft and exhibit a premium feel at first glance.